parkernilson/ende-server/README.md

 # ENDE Translation Server
-This is the translation server for the En to De Translation project.
+This is the translation server (written in the python framework Flask) for the En to De Translation project.
 It performs translation on endpoint `/translate/en-to-de`.

 ## Include Pretrained Model
 This translation server requires the OpenNMT pretrained translation model (English to German / ENDE).
 This can be included in two ways: